Specy/rooc/README.md

 The language provides support for defining formal models, including functions, constants, arrays, graphs, tuples, etc...
 It also includes built-in utility functions for iterating over graphs, edges, arrays, ranges, and more.

 The library is compiled as a WebAssembly (WASM) module and integrated into the [web editor](https://rooc.specy.app), which features Language Server Protocol (LSP) support for type checking, code completion, and documentation.

+# Examples
+For examples of using the rust lib look at the [examples folder](https://github.com/Specy/rooc/tree/main/examples)

+For examples of models [look in the rooc docs](https://rooc.specy.app/docs/rooc/examples)

 # Implemented Features
 - [x] Language